Plant Allium Flowers in Fall for Pretty Spring Blooms

 Garden tip—you may need to learn to be comfortable with botanical Latin because many alliums don’t carry a consistent common name.

-How to Plant Allium Bulbs
+How and When to Plant Allium Bulbs

 Many gardeners are familiar with spring-flowering allium bulbs, especially the attention-grabbing big ball types, such as Globemaster, Gladiator, Purple Sensation and the showstopping 8-inch-wide flower head of Allium giganteum.